 The SJDT Summer Intensive offers more than just ballet classes!
 Students will take daily conditioning classes like Pilates and Yoga, as well as Chinese Tumbling to help with coordination and flexibility.
 Learning other dance forms such as Contemporary and Jazz widens a dancer’s skill set, as does learning more about their craft through Ballet Education and Labanotation classes.

 3. Different Teachers, Different Perspectives

-SJDT already offers excellent teachers during the school year, but brings in additional teaching talents for our Summer Intensive.
-New teachers can offer new perspectives on a common correction or a different style of teaching that helps to prepare dancers for a professional career.
+SJDT already offers excellent teachers during the school year, but will bring in additional teaching talents for our Summer Intensive.
+New teachers can offer new perspectives on a common correction, and different teaching styles can help dancers better prepare for a professional career.

-With more hours spent learning together, comes even deeper bonds of friendships.
-During the SJDT Summer Intensive, students often become even closer friends due to the longer days spent dancing together.
+More hours spent learning together means even deeper bonds of friendship.
+During the SJDT Summer Intensive, students often become even closer friends due to the longer days spent training together.
 The SJDT Summer Intensive is open to all students in the Bay Area, and we provide a welcoming environment to those who don’t regularly attend our school.
-Dancing here means not only receiving excellent training in a nurturing environment but also making lifelong friends and memories.
+Dancing here means not only receiving excellent training in a nurturing environment, but also making lifelong friends and memories.

 5. It Keeps You Dancing!

-While summer is a time to take a break from school and maybe do some traveling, not dancing for the entire summer can be a huge setback for improvements made during the school year.
+While summer is a time to take a break from school and go on vacation, not dancing for the entire summer can be a huge setback for improvements made during the school year.
 Participating in the Summer Intensive will keep dancers’ bodies conditioned and ready to start fall classes with confidence.
-Dancers don’t want to lose all of those corrections and muscle memory they’ve worked so hard to build during the year, so keep dancing and progressing by attending the SJDT Summer Intensive!
+Dancers don’t want to lose all of that technique and muscle memory they’ve worked so hard to build during the year, so keep dancing and progressing by attending the SJDT Summer Intensive!